Scarlett Mitchell Nature Area

 Overview

-Scarlett Mitchell Nature Area is a 50 acre wooded nature area in southeast Ann Arbor adjacent to Scarlett and Mitchell schools and Mitchell Scarlett Woods.
+Scarlett Mitchell Nature Area is a 50 acre wooded nature area in southeast Ann Arbor next to Scarlett and Mitchell schools and Mitchell Scarlett Woods.
 View the Ann Arbor Parks and Nature Areas map for location context.
 Scarlett Mitchell and Mitchell Scarlett together form one beautiful wooded area filled with trails and plenty of greenery.
 Access to the combined area's main entrance is from the schools’ parking lot, where parking is available.
-A trail through Mitchell Scarlett woods connects to the sections of the park.
+View a map showing how the properties combine into one nature area.

 The combined areas of Scarlett Mitchell Nature Area, Michell Scarlett Woods and Turnberry Park allow for a great diversity of plant and animal life.
 Scarlett Mitchell Nature Area contains a diverse wetland and a wooded area.
 The wetlands are great areas to look for birds, facilitated by many bird boxes throughout the park.
 The wetlands also support a sizable population of reptiles and amphibians.
 A trail loops through these areas, however it is a seasonally wet area, so be prepared, especially during the rainy spring months.
 This nature area is undergoing restoration efforts by the staff and volunteers of Natural Area Preservation, including prescribed ecological burns and removal of non-native invasive plants.